Nonmetals Oxygen Compatibility Requirements: Guide to CGA/EIGA Compliance

 • CGA G-4.14 / EIGA Doc 200: Design, Manufacture, Installation, Operation, and Maintenance of Valves Used in Liquid Oxygen and Cold Gaseous Oxygen Systems

-These publications outline suggested criteria and tests for qualifying nonmetallic materials for oxygen service, and the industry looks to these documents for the most relevant guidelines on designing and operating safe oxygen piping systems, including the rapidly growing sector of oxygen from electrolyzers.
+These publications outline suggested criteria and standard tests for qualifying nonmetals for oxygen service.
+The industry looks to these documents for the most relevant guidelines on materials selection and system design for industrial oxygen piping systems, including the rapidly growing sector of oxygen from electrolyzers.

-In this article, the oxygen safety experts at WHA International Inc. outline the contents of the new guidance and which tests are recommended for different scenarios.
+In this article, the oxygen safety experts at WHA International Inc. outline the contents of the guidance and compliance criteria and which tests are recommended for different scenarios.

-Using oxygen-compatible materials is not just a recommendation, it’s a crucial step for ensuring the safety and reliability of oxygen systems.
-Incompatible materials can pose serious risks, leading to oxygen fires in high-pressure enriched oxygen environments.
+Using oxygen-compatible materials is not just a recommendation, it’s a crucial factor for ensuring the safety and reliability of oxygen systems.
+Incompatible materials can pose serious risks, leading to oxygen fires and potentially catastrophic results.

-Selecting materials that have been specifically tested and approved for oxygen use is paramount in preventing potential accidents and ensuring the integrity of oxygen systems.
+Selecting materials that have been specifically tested and evaluated for oxygen use is paramount in preventing potential accidents and ensuring the integrity of oxygen systems.

 Nonmetals Compatibility Test Methods

 The CGA/EIGA documents reference several standardized tests to evaluate oxygen compatibility.
-These tests subject materials to extreme conditions of heat, pressure, and/or mechanical shock to determine their ignition sensitivity and fire-damage potential.
+These tests subject materials to extreme conditions of heat, pressure, and/or mechanical shock in oxygen environments to determine their ignition sensitivity and fire-damage potential.

 This test involves subjecting the material to escalating temperatures in a controlled setting to pinpoint the exact temperature at which it auto-ignites (without an external ignition source) in high-pressure oxygen.

-During the AIT test, the sample is exposed to increasing temperatures while being monitored for signs of self-ignition.
+During the AIT test, the sample is exposed to increasing temperatures (heating rate varies between the different standards) while being monitored for signs of self-ignition.
 By identifying the precise temperature at which ignition occurs, researchers can evaluate the material’s ignition sensitivity when exposed to elevated temperatures in oxygen systems.

 WHA's AIT test for nonmetal oxygen compatibility